Christian-Leclerc/SQL_Project-1/cleaning_data.md

 ### The `visitors` table <a name="the-visitors-table"></a>

 To complete the "clean" [ERD](README.md#erd) and have a relation between the `clean_all_sessions`, the `visitor_details` and the `analytics` tables,  a new table is needed to represent each visitor with `fullvisitor_id` as the PK.
-Additional informations of the visitor can then be append to it such as (but not limited):
+Additional informations of the visitor can then be append to it such as (but not limited to):
 + Total number of visits
 + Total revenue
 + Total units bought